alexyalensky/chemipal-app/BRANCHING_STRATEGY.md

 ## Overview

-This document defines the branching strategy and workflow for managing the ChemiPal Integration System project.
+This document defines the **issue-driven branching workflow** for managing the ChemiPal Integration System project.

+## Our Workflow

+**The Procedure:**
+1. Create an Issue on GitHub
+2. Create a branch for the issue
+3. Develop the required code on this branch
+4. Merge to main when finished

+**Simple.
+Clean.
+Effective.**

 ---